 - The demand for high quality residential development along the Central Avenue corridor is strong, with very few vacancies in stabilized buildings and rapid lease up in new projects.
 A new multifamily project with comparable amenities to other new complexes would help fill this demand. - Projects that have been built since 2019 have required public incentives to be financially feasible but have brought private investment at quantities far greater than the value of the initial incentives. - Current market conditions indicate that financial incentives are needed to make projects feasible.
 Property tax abatement has proved to be sufficient in recent projects.
 A hypothetical proforma showed a need, or gap, of between \$750,000 and \$1.9 million to make a project financially feasible.
-Additionally, the elevated pace of inflation is projected to affect project feasibility over at least the next few years. - Property owners who have already assembled land (whether recently or over many years) will likely be best positioned in the near-term (1-3 years) to take advantage of MRA redevelopment incentives, such as property tax abatement. - Building height incentives applied by the Central Avenue Main Street Corridor overlay and the MX-M zoning district support mixed-use and multifamily development at a density that can revitalize Central Avenue.
+Additionally, the elevated pace of inflation is projected to affect project feasibility over at least the next few years.1 - Property owners who have already assembled land (whether recently or over many years) will likely be best positioned in the near-term (1-3 years) to take advantage of MRA redevelopment incentives, such as property tax abatement. - Building height incentives applied by the Central Avenue Main Street Corridor overlay and the MX-M zoning district support mixed-use and multifamily development at a density that can revitalize Central Avenue.
 This incentive, however, is diminished by shallow MX-M zoning.
-Expanding MX-M zoning or applying height incentives to all districts within the Main Street Corridor would encourage redevelopment. - MX-M zoning and the Central Avenue Main Street Corridor overlay encourage the assemblage of small parcels by allowing the density needed for medium and larger-sized projects.
+Amending the zoning along portions of the blocks between Central Avenue and Silver Boulevard to permit greater height allowances would encourage redevelopment. - MX-M zoning and the Central Avenue Main Street Corridor overlay encourage the assemblage of small parcels by allowing the density needed for medium and larger-sized projects.
 This land assemblage into larger parcels creates a pipeline for redevelopment projects delivered in the midterm (3-7 years).